 All agendas, minutes, and reports are also published on the website when they become available.

 The AGM takes place on the first Tuesday of each May at 7:30 pm at the Old Firehall, 260 Sunnyside Avenue.

-At every AGM, the President, Executive, and Committee Chairs present their annual reports, including the annual financial report.
+At every AGM, the President and the Committee Chairs present their annual reports, including the annual financial report.
 Other current business that members raise may be discussed, including any proposed changes to Association policies or bylaws.
-Then the nominations for the next year's Board are presented and voted on by all "members in good standing", who are any OOS residents who have been registered OSCA members for at least 3 months prior to the AGM.
+Then the nominations for the next year's Board are presented and voted on by OSCA members, who are any OOS residents who are registered OSCA members.

 Any OOS resident is welcome to attend, whether or not they are registered OSCA members.
 In fact, this is a good time to register and find out more about the community, especially if you are new to the neighbourhood.

-Every year's AGM is different depending on the issues of the day, but it is always interesting, and always concludes with a delicious wine and cheese.
+Every year's AGM is different depending on the issues of the day, but it is always interesting, and always concludes with a delicious wine and cheese reception.